quasarframework/quasar/docs/src/pages/vue-components/icon.md

 * Icon names are in camel-case and always begin with "fas", "fab", "fal" or "far" prefixes.
 * Go to [FontAwesome](https://fontawesome.com/icons), look for your desired icon, click on it.
 You'll get to its page.
 Below the icon name (as title), you will see something like `<i class="fas fa-air-freshener"></i>`.
 This would translate to `fasAirFreshner`.
 The prefix from the tag is important.
+* For Fontawesome v6, there is no change in the way svg icons are prefixed.
+If the site says `<i class="fa-solid fa-air-conditioner"></i>`, then convert to `fasAirConditioner`.
 * Note that we cannot supply the "Pro" version of the icons in svg format because of the license.
 * Import statement example: `import { fasAirFreshener } from '@quasar/extras/fontawesome-v5'`.
+* Import statement example: `import { fasAirConditioner } from '@quasar/extras/fontawesome-v6'`.

 #### SVG Ionicons